BaturalpArisoy/NutriB2_LanscapeHeterogeneity/readme2.md

     - The user should define the parent directory first to save the Geopackage
     - BBOX coordinates should have been set as, maxx, minx, ymax, ymin

-- Folders:
+- Class Queue:
+  - Each method of the class is called to the following class twoQ
+  - Class confirms a FIFO (First in First out)
+    - enqueue() adds a new element to queue from the tail
+    - dequeue() removes an existing element from the head of the queue
+    - isEmpty() and length() are used to check while loop continuity and assess a range of a for loop respectively

-  - Codes:
+- Class twoQ:
-    - WCS connection (R code)
-    - NutriB2 with ArcPy (Python code)
-  - Vector data:
+  - ü
-    - Necessary dataset to run codes
-    - Information is given as text in the codes